 If a person comes into contact with a stinging nettle, it can cause uncomfortable symptoms, including a rash and itchy, irritated skin.
+People can typically treat stinging nettle rash with home treatments.

 In some cases, stinging nettles may cause a severe allergic reaction, and a person will require immediate medical attention.